 When IDRA first examined the dropout issue in Texas, there was no dropout data or standard method for counting dropouts.
 Over time, researchers have developed several methodologies in order to see the problem from different angles.
 We know that it’s easier to ignore a problem and discount students when they aren’t counted in the first place, which is why IDRA has kept the dropout issue at the forefront with its annual studies, related reports and congressional testimony.
 Though each method described in this eBook has different meaning and calculation methods, each provides unique information that is important for assessing schools’ quality of education and school holding power.

-IDRA Policy Issues in 2015 for Texas
+IDRA Policy Issues for Texas

-Much is at stake as the Texas Legislature convenes in Austin this January through June 2015.
 IDRA’s stands regarding student tracking and quality curriculum for all students are:

-- No student or any group of students should be tracked into low-level courses nor into different diploma routes or graduation plans.
+No student or any group of students should be tracked into low-level courses nor into different diploma routes or graduation plans.

-- Schools should provide a high quality curriculum that prepares all students to enroll in and complete college, supplemented by optional courses that prepare them to enter the workforce after graduation.
+Schools should provide a high-quality curriculum that prepares all students to enroll in and complete college, supplemented by optional courses that prepare them to enter the workforce after graduation.

-- The same high quality curriculum should be available to all students in all schools, including those placed in alternative education settings.
+The same high-quality curriculum should be available to all students in all schools, including those placed in alternative education settings.

 IDRA’s stands regarding teaching quality are:

-- Texas must ensure that all students have access to quality teaching that is equitable within and across school districts.
+Texas must ensure that all students have access to quality teaching that is equitable within and across school districts.

-- Teacher preparation programs should be updated to prepare educators to serve an increasingly diverse student population.
+Teacher preparation programs should be updated to prepare educators to serve an increasingly diverse student population.

-- Teachers should have the appropriate preparation, training and support to manage classrooms such that students are not unnecessarily or disproportionately separated from learning on their campus by suspensions, expulsions and removals to disciplinary alternative education programs.
+Teachers should have the appropriate preparation, training and support to manage classrooms such that students are not unnecessarily or disproportionately separated from learning on their campus by suspensions, expulsions and removals to disciplinary alternative education programs.